 The political action committee, the Oklahoma Good Government Fund, was formed in June and had one contribution, $100,000 from Arnall, according to state Ethics Commission reports.
 As an unlimited, independent expenditure PAC, it could raise and spend unlimited amounts on political races as long as it didn’t coordinate with campaigns.

 The PAC bought direct mail and online ads, as well as a paid canvasser who went door-to-door to support Amy Palumbo in the race for the District 7, Office 3 position in Oklahoma County.
-The incumbent, District Judge Harold Haralson, also drew another challenger, Mark K. Bailey.
+The incumbent, District Judge Howard Haralson, also drew another challenger, Mark K. Bailey.

 Palumbo won the race outright in the June 26 primary with 65 percent of the vote.
 Haralson came second with 18 percent, followed by Bailey with 16.5 percent.